 8. Accept guest checkouts.

 This feature makes it possible for your visitors to make a purchase from your site without having to login or signup for an account.
 Remember, they don’t have the patience to complete multiple steps or fill-out a number of fields.
-They want to complete the checkout process as quickly and painless as possible.
+They want to complete the checkout process as quick and painless as possible.

 9. “Customers who bought this also bought…”